Object-ions/Jelly-Belly-Wiki-API-Data-Collection/worklog.md

 6:55 PM - Learn how to create a dexute map and more reaserch about texture for 3D models 7:35 PM - More on 3D models in web applications
 8:30 PM - More on 3D models in web applications
+9:10 PM - Learn more about 3D modeling and rendering for web